acando14/phpmd/src/site/rst/rules/controversial.rst

 This rule has the following properties:

 =================================== =============== =========================================================
  Name                                Default Value   Description
 =================================== =============== =========================================================
- allow-underscore                    false           Allow an optional, single underscore at the beginning.
- allow-underscore-test               false           Is it allowed to have underscores in test method names. allow-multiple-underscore-test      false           Is it allowed to have multiple underscores in test method names.
+ allow-underscore                    false           Allow an optional, single underscore at the beginning. allow-underscore-test               false           Is it allowed to have underscores in test method names. allow-multiples-underscore-test      false           Is it allowed to have multiple underscores in test method names.
 =================================== =============== =========================================================

 CamelCaseMethodName